LucasJMO/E6Plus/classes/Marshall.md

 **Untiring**: A Marshall needs half as much sleep as normal (for example, a long rest for a marshall is 4 hours) and is immune to any effects which cause fatigue, exhaustion, or sleep.

-**Heal Injuries**: As a swift action, a marshall can heal a number of characters equal to his class level of a number of hit points equal to his ranks in the Heal skill.
+**Heal Injuries**: As a swift action, a marshall can heal a number of characters equal to his class level of a number of hit points equal to his class level.
 This action may be taken a number of times per day equal to 3 + the marshall’s Charisma modifier, and all affected characters must be within close range.

 **War Shout**: At 3rd level, a Marshall’s battle shout affects all allies within long range.
 The allies must still be able to hear the Marshall as normal.